OjasMor/Traffic_Light_Classifier/README.md

 These first few lines of code will load the training traffic light images and store all of them in a variable, `IMAGE_LIST`.
 This list contains the images and their associated label ("red", "yellow", "green").

-You are encouraged to take a look at the `load_dataset` function in the helpers.py file.
-This will give you a good idea about how lots of image files can be read in from a directory using the [glob library](https://pymotw.com/2/glob/).
-The `load_dataset` function takes in the name of an image directory and returns a list of images and their associated labels.

 For example, the first image-label pair in `IMAGE_LIST` can be accessed by index:
 ``` IMAGE_LIST[0][:]```.